beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 - Data Splitting: Splitted the dataset into two parts train and test with a split percentage of 80% for training, 10% for validation, and 10% for testing.
 ### Fine-Tuning the Model — The Crux
 We did fine-tuning the [Mistral 7B model](https://www.kdnuggets.com/mistral-7b-v02-fine-tuning-mistral-new-open-source-llm-with-hugging-face) using the [QLoRA](https://github.com/artidoro/qlora) (Quantization and LoRA) method.
 This approach combines quantization and [LoRA adapters](https://docs.vllm.ai/en/latest/models/lora.html) to improve the model’s performance.
 We used the [PEFT](https://huggingface.co/blog/peft) library from [Hugging Face](https://huggingface.co/) to facilitate the fine-tuning process.
+- Loading the dependencies:
+>[!NOTE]
-- Loading the dependencies: You only have to run this once per machine
+> You only have to run this once per machine
 ````python
 !pip install -q -U bitsandbytes
 !pip install -q -U git+https://github.com/huggingface/transformers.git